 The Second Chance Act of 2007 (Public Law 110-199) authorizes awarding federal grants to government agencies and nonprofit organizations to provide employment assistance, substance abuse treatment, housing, family programming, mentoring, victim support and other services to individuals returning to the community from prison or jail.
-The goals of the Second Chance Act are to increase reentry programming and improve outcomes for offenders returning to their families and communities.
+The goals of the Second Chance Act are to increase reentry programming and improve outcomes for persons convicted of a crime who are returning to their families and communities.

 |Title||Awardee||Award Amount||Award Number|